Eweka01/Fraud-Detection-Dashboard-using-Splunk/README.md

 ---

 This README provides a complete and professional overview of your Splunk project.
-You can now save this as `README.md` and upload it to your GitHub repository along with your other project files.
-Let me know if you need further adjustments!